Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

-* When your cursor is in IntelliJ and you have just compiled a document, you can look up which line in the pdf corresponds to the line your cursor is at by going in IntelliJ to menu:Tools[LaTeX > Forward Search], or using the shortcut which is listed there.
+* When your cursor is in IntelliJ and you have just compiled a document, you can look up which line in the pdf corresponds to the line your cursor is at by going in IntelliJ to <ui-path>Tools | LaTeX | Forward Search</ui-path>, or using the shortcut which is listed there.
 If you use Evince, this shortcut can also be used to bring the Evince window in view when you do not see it.
 * You can also do the reverse: press Ctrl and click in a pdf (either in Evince or in IntelliJ)